adamkewley/libdeflater/README.md

 - Comparison made against `flate2` with no feature flags (i.e. `miniz` implementation). `flate2` was chosen because it's the most popular.

+- Compression performed with default compression setting in both cases

+- Corpus entries were compressed with `flate2` at default compression level